tekeleli/CATIA-knowledge-script/README.md

         point named Point.1 on this skecth with ratio 0

 You can change parameters to change it's length, levels count, inner diameter or outer diameter.

-My very first code but maybe it will be helpful for someone When it's done, you get spline in Geometrical Set.1 and you can just revolve it using
+My very first code but maybe it will be helpful for someone

+When it's done, you get spline in Geometrical Set.1 and you can just revolve it using Sketch.2 as axis